nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 <br>

-> - The index refers to the index number of the tasks shown in the most recent listing.<br><br>
+> - Index refers to the index number of the tasks shown in the most recent listing.<br><br>
-> - You must input a valid index as shown in the task list.<br><br>
+> - You must input a valid index.<br><br>
-> - Once a task at the specified index is marked as done, it will be removed from the task list and added to the done list.<br><br>
+> - Once a task is marked as done, it will be removed from the task list and added to the done list.<br><br>
-> - You can view the done list with the command `done` without any index specified.
+> - View the done list with the command `done` without any index specified.

 <br>

 #### Example:

-* Marks the task at index 1 as done:
+* Mark the task at index 1 as done:
 **`d 1`** <br>
-* Marks the task at index 3 as done:
+* Mark the task at index 3 as done:
 **`done 3`** <br>

 <br>

-### 4. Deleting a task: `kill / k`
+### 3.4 Deleting a task: `kill / k`
 ---
 _**Marks the task at a specified index as deleted.**_<br>